 The traditionally good relations between Switzerland and Italy are characterised by close economic, political, human and cultural ties, a common language and frequent visits at all levels.

-Around 500’000 Italian citizens live in Switzerland.
-They represent an important part of relations between the two countries.
+Around 500,000 Italian nationals live in Switzerland and they represent an important factor in relations between the two countries.

-Activity is particularly intense along the two countries’ shared border, where over 60’000 Italians cross into Switzerland every day in order to go to work.
+Cooperation is especially close in the Swiss-Italian border region, where over 60,000 Italians cross into Switzerland every day to work.

-There are four Swiss schools, located in Milan, Bergamo, Rome and Catania.
+Four Swiss schools are located in Milan, Bergamo, Rome and Catania.
 Swiss universities also maintain good and long-standing contacts with partner institutions in Italy.
-The creation of the USI Università della Svizzera italiana and the University of Applied Sciences and Arts of Southern Switzerland (SUPSI) have helped to consolidate academic and cultural bonds between Switzerland and Italy.
+The creation of the University of Lugano (USI) and the University of Applied Sciences and Arts of Southern Switzerland (SUPSI) have brought a new dimension to academic and cultural exchange between Switzerland and Italy.

-Moreover, academic cooperation has benefited from the agreement on mutual recognition of university qualifications.
-The scientific commission, whose mandate is to encourage cooperation, promote double doctorate programmes and improve the recognition of academic qualifications, met for the first time in 2010.
+Moreover, academic exchange has benefited from the agreement on the mutual recognition of the equivalence of university qualifications.
+The Academic Commission, whose mandate is to encourage cooperation, promote double doctorate programmes and improve the recognition of academic qualifications, met for the first time in 2010.

-Italian researchers and artists can apply for a Swiss Government Excellence Scholarship from the State Secretariat for Education, Research and Innovation (SERI).
+Scholars and artists from Italy can apply for Swiss Government Excellence Scholarships to the State Secretariat for Education Research and Innovation (SERI).